Should You Use QuickBooks For Rental Properties?

 Can You Use QuickBooks For Rental Properties?

-However, QuickBooks is primarily designed for small to midsize businesses.
-The same issues that make spreadsheets unsuitable for rental portfolios make QuickBooks a challenge to use for rental properties.
+The long answer, however, isn't quite so simple.
+QuickBooks is primarily designed for small to midsize businesses.
+The same issues that make spreadsheets unsuitable also make QuickBooks a challenge when it comes to handling rental income and expenses.
 Essentially, when tracking income and expenses for your rentals, you need to keep your finances for each property separate, ideally on a unit-by-unit basis.
 In fact, you almost need to treat each property as an independent business.

-Good property management software will also offer property management specific features, such as customizable reports, rental applications, tenant screening and online rent collection.
+Landlord accounting software will also often offer property management features, such as customizable reports, rental applications, tenant screening and online rent collection.

 If you do decide to use Quickbooks for rental property accounting, follow these steps to set up your account and start entering rent payments.